 The challenge for many organizations has been managing the growing and often unpredictable consumption of data that these devices demand.

-The lack of visibility into how data is being used can be frustrating for both the user and the IT administrator.
+The lack of insights into how data is being used can be frustrating for both the user and the IT administrator.

 Set smart limits on the amount of data that can be used by each specific network.
 Powerful whitelisting and blacklisting features mean essential services can still be accessed